cyberbotics/webots-cloud/README.md

 ### Competition

 A competition is a simulation scenario which defines the rules of a challenge.
+Competitors can participate to a competition by submitting a entry (generally a Webots controller, but it could also include some PROTO files).
+The competitors are evaluated and ranked in the leader board of the competition which is displayed on the web.
+The performance of the competitors can be visualized as 3D animations.
 There are basically two kinds of competitions: benchmarks and contests.

 #### Benchmark